 The Sin of Sodom and Romans 1:27: The Visio sancti Pauli

 Finally, we turn to the last of our texts: the Visio sancti Pauli.
-This apocryphal and extremely popular work enjoyed a long and complex history: it began life as a Greek work of the late fourth or early fifth century; this Greek text was then translated into Latin at some point in the late fifth or early sixth century.
+This apocryphal and extremely popular work enjoyed a long and complex history: it began life as a Greek work of the late fourth or early fifth century (the original form of which is no longer extant); this Greek text was then translated into Latin at some point in the late fifth or early sixth century.
 It is this Latin version of the Visio that concerns us here.
-It purports to depict a vision of hell experienced by Paul, the author of the epistle to the Romans.
+It purports to depict a vision of hell experienced by St Paul, the author of the Epistle to the Romans.
 During this vision, Paul is shown the various groups of sinners in hell and the ways in which they are being punished.
 The punishments depicted are extremely specific and a number are for sexual sins.
-For instance, Paul witnesses one group of men and women who are being punished for adultery are hanging by their eyebrows and hair over fire.
-One group of male sinners are in a pit of pitch and brimstone, and they are being carried along a river of fire.
+For instance, Paul witnesses one group of men and women who are being punished for adultery—they are hanging by their eyebrows and hair over fire.
+One group of sinners (both men and women) are in a pit of pitch and brimstone, and are being carried along a river of fire.
 When Paul asks who they are he is told that they are those who committed “the impiety of Sodom and Gomorrah, men with men” (impietas Sodome et Gomorre, masculi in masculos).
-In one variant of the text, there is a longer explanation of this impiety that integrates more of language from Romans 1:27: the impiety involved men with men “practicing obscenity” (turpitudinem exercentes).
+In one variant of the text, there is a longer explanation of this impiety that integrates more of the language of Romans 1:27: the impiety involved “men with men practicing obscenity” (masculi in masculos turpitudinem exercentes).

 One might question whether a similar statement was present in the early fifth-century Greek text from which the Latin translation sprung or whether this is an interpolation of the translator.
 This is impossible to answer definitively, as the original Greek text has been lost.
 However, we might note that this reference to Sodom is not present in the Greek epitomes of the Visio (also probably fifth-century in date).
-Neither is it found in the second Latin translation, L2 (which appears to have been translated from the Greek independent of L1), nor does it appear in the Coptic or Syriac versions (which are thought to be otherwise very close to the Greek original).
+Neither is it found in the later medieval Latin translation, (which appears to have been translated from the Greek independent of the first Latin translation), nor in the Coptic or Syriac versions (which are thought to be otherwise very close to the Greek original).
 Lautaro Roig Lanzillotta, puzzled by the absence of this sin from the Coptic version, has suggested that this punishment was purposefully omitted by the compiler of the Coptic text for reasons of censorship.
 I would like to suggest instead that it is an addition of the Latin translator and was not present in the original Greek text from which the Coptic, Syriac (and later Latin) translations, and Greek epitomes, were derived.
 Jan Bremmer has already noted that the enumeration of sins and punishments in the Latin Visio Pauli “shows signs of reworking by an author without great literary skills.”
 That the reference to Sodomites represents a rather ill-thought-out addition to the original is suggested by the fact that those being punished for crimes of “men with men” are described a few lines previously as a group consisting of both “men and women” (uiros ac mulieres)!
 I believe we can be relatively safe, then, in seeing this reference to Sodom as an interpolation of the late fifth-century Latin translator.